eset/nimfilt/README.md

 You can set Nimfilt to automatically execute when a loaded file is recognized as a Nim binary.
 To do so, set the `AUTO_RUN` global variable to `True` in `nimfilt_ida.py`

+## Running tests

+Nimfilt uses the [unittest](https://docs.python.org/3/library/unittest.html) package from the Python standard library for unit testing.
+You can run the test suite using the following command: `python -m unittest test/*.py`.

 ## Features

 Current features include: